Ty France Player Props: Mariners vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.9 K/9, the fifth-worst in MLB.
+- The Rockies pitching staff ranks 26th in MLB with a collective eight strikeouts per nine innings.

-- The Rockies have the 24th-ranked team ERA among all MLB pitching staffs (5.26).
+- The Rockies' 5.28 team ERA ranks 26th across all league pitching staffs.

-- Rockies pitchers combine to rank 20th in baseball in home runs allowed (18 total, 1.4 per game).
+- The Rockies rank 19th in baseball in home runs surrendered (19 total, 1.4 per game).

-- Gomber (0-2) pitches for the Rockies to make his third start of the season.
+- Feltner (0-1) starts for the Rockies, his third of the season.

-- In his most recent appearance on Sunday, the left-hander threw 4 2/3 innings against the Washington Nationals, allowing five earned runs while surrendering seven hits.
+- In his last time out on Sunday, the right-hander threw five innings against the Washington Nationals, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.